bcronin/watch-trigger/README.md

 ## Usage

-Create configuration file in your project:
+Create configuration file in your project.
+It describes the files to include in the watch set and the command to run when any of those files change:

 ```json
 {